 nikkytok / Shutterstock.com

 Hot water is a big energy user.
-Keep your water heater’s thermostat set at 120 degrees.
+The U.S. Department of Energy recommends keeping your water heater’s thermostat set at 120 degrees.
 Anything higher is unnecessary.
 Water that’s too hot can even be dangerous.

 4. Caulk cracks and leaks